tylerbrewer2/color_generator/README.md

 # Color Generator
 Simple Color Generator app using jQuery.
+The app chooses three random numbers(variables "r", "g", and "b" in script.js file) and uses those random numbers to generate a new RGB color when the box is clicked.

 ## Future Plans
--User stores their "favorite" colors
--Copy color to clipboard by pressing button
+- Copy color to clipboard by pressing button
+- User stores their "favorite" colors
+- See others favorite colors